digitalnodecom/magiclogin-inertia/README.md

 After the installation, the **/magic-login route** leads to the magic login page.
 The User model **"password" and "name" field are now nullable.**
+A user that has logged in through magic auth can later add a password form the Change Password option in their profile settings.

 Remember to add the project id (slug) and project api key from your magic.mk project to your **.env**: